 5. GET TO KNOW YOUR NEIGHBORS AND FELLOW BUSINESSES: Localized community response can be critical, so talk with your neighbors and local customers (particularly the elderly and those with underlying medical conditions) about neighborhood emergency planning.
-Share your plan with other local businesses in your communities, especially those in your supply chain.
+Share your plan with other businesses in your communities, especially those in your supply chain.

 6. IDENTIFY HELP IN YOUR COMMUNITY: Local authorities will have a pulse on neighborhood conditions and will be able to respond quickest in a time of need.
 Take the time now to learn about plans in place in your communities and share yours.
-Log in to your Nextdoor personal account to find local government partners, and enable push notifications to receive real-time updates and Emergency Alerts from them.
+Log in to your Nextdoor neighbor account to find local government partners, and enable push notifications to receive real-time updates and Emergency Alerts from them.

-As the situation unfolds, refer to this list of resources for the latest updates and how your local business can prepare.
+As the situation unfolds, refer to this list of resources for the latest updates and how your business can prepare.
 We will continually update this list as we find new programs, tools, and resources made available to small businesses.

 For real-time information about the virus:

 For strategies and considerations for an outbreak response plan:

 - Forbes - List Of Banks Offering Relief To Customers Affected By Coronavirus